East Canton survives for narrow win over Bowerston Conotton Valley

+Last season, East Canton and Bowerston Conotton Valley squared off on Jan.
+21, 2023 at Bowerston Conotton Valley High School.

 In recent action on Dec.
-1, Bowerston Conotton Valley faced off against Richmond Edison.
+9, Bowerston Conotton Valley faced off against New Philadelphia Tuscarawas Central Catholic and East Canton took on Gnadenhutten Indian Valley on Dec.
+11 at East Canton High School.

 We want your feedback on the accuracy and quality of this article.
 Take a 1-minute survey and be registered to win a $25 Visa gift card.